-Spouse's Pension
+Spouse's/Civil Partner's Pension

-Provided that you had completed 2 years' Qualifying Service at the time you ceased active membership of the Scheme, your spouse will become eligible to a pension from the Scheme as follows:
+Provided that you had completed 2 years' Qualifying Service at the time you ceased active membership of the Scheme, your spouse/civil partner will become eligible to a pension from the Scheme as follows:

-for the first three months after your death your pension will continue to be paid in full, thereafter, the pension is adjusted so that it is equal to 371⁄2% of your full pension at the date of retirement, i.e. ignoring any reduction in your pension if you exchanged part of your pension for cash at retirement.
+a pension that it is equal to 50% of your full pension at the date of retirement, i.e. ignoring any reduction in your pension if you exchanged part of your pension for cash at retirement.
 This pension is then increased in line with any pensions increases awarded by the Trustees up to the date of your death.

-If you marry/re-marry after leaving service and your spouse is more than 5 years younger than you, a reduction of 0.2% to the spouse's pension for each complete month in excess of 5 years will be made.
-Moreover, in case of post leaving marriages a spouse will only become eligible for a pension if your marriage has been at least of one year's duration at the date of your death.
+If you marry/re-marry/enter into a registered civil partnership after leaving service and your spouse/civil partner is more than 5 years younger than you, a reduction will be made of 0.2% to the spouse's/civil partner's pension for each complete month in excess of 5 years.
+Moreover, in the case of a post leaving marriage or civil partnership your beneficiary will only become eligible for a pension if your marriage/civil partnership has been at least of one year's duration at the date of your death.